MohamedFarag21/MohamedFarag21.github.io/_pages/about.md

 My research focuses on Applied Deep learning across various domains, with a primary emphasis on computer vision applications in Crop monitoring and Medicine.

+## Main Research Directions

+### 1. Uncertainty Quantification
+Developing principled, distribution-free methods to measure, interpret, and control predictive uncertainty, with emphasis on reliability under distribution shift and real-world conditions.

+### 2. Explainability and Interpretability
+Designing model-agnostic and model-aware techniques that provide transparent insights into model decision-making, including occlusion analysis, and concept-level interpretability.

+### 3. Self-Supervised Learning
+Exploring representation learning approaches that leverage unlabeled data to learn robust and semantically meaningful features, and studying their impact on downstream tasks such as classification, anomaly detection, and uncertainty estimation.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.